 Chapters share with each other how they address common issues.

-ALA Promotional Materials Order Form (aka ALA promotional materials at state conferences), which is used to order ALA materials for Chapter conferences.
+ALA Promotional Materials Order Form (DOC; aka ALA promotional materials at state conferences), which is used to order ALA materials for Chapter conferences.

 Chapter Councilors Guide to Membership Promotion